Last Updated on

-A good way to make a variety of content work for you, schedule the posts on the same days of the week.
+A good way to make a variety of content work for you is to schedule similar types of posts on the same days of the week.

 For example post list posts on Mondays, Short posts on Tuesdays and so on.
 Your readers will get familiar with your schedule, and they will look forward to when your new material is posted.

-Conclusion: How to Write Art Posts Your Readers will Read.
+How to Write Art Posts Your Readers will Read Overview:

-- You will never have every article that you write read from top to bottom, but you can make your articles more attractive for more people.
+- You will never have every article that you write read from top to bottom, but you can make your articles more attractive to more people.